Sonotone Phonograph Cartridge History

 Titone Ceramic cartridges are unaffected by temperature and humidity.
 They do not deteriorate on the shelf or in equipment, as crystals do.
 The ceramic principle is an original discovery and development of the Sonotone laboratories.
 The demand for Titone is growing daily.
 More and more quality-conscious manufacturers are specifying Titone for original equipment.
 The same high quality is available to you in every Titone ceramic pickup cartridge.”

 In 1959, I started my first job as an engineer at Sonotone.
 I began in phonograph cartridges, but the following year I had to take a leave of absence for a six-month tour of duty in the Signal Corps.
-When I returned, I was assigned to work in microphones.
-In addition to designing microphones, part of my time was spent on developing new Sonotone loudspeaker products.
+Sonotone had a history of supplying the military with various equipments.
+With the recommendation of Raul Ferillo at Sonotone, I was able to be assigned to the Audio Development Section of the US Amy Signal Research and Development Laboratory at Ft.
+Monmouth, New Jersey.
+When I returned to Sonotone, there was a position available for me to work in microphone research and development and I took that.
+In addition to designing microphones, part of my time was also spent on developing new Sonotone loudspeaker products.
 I stayed with Sonotone for eight years.

 In 1959, Norman Dieter, Jr. was the chief engineer in charge of cartridges and tape heads.
 He reported to Harry Pearson, director of research.
 After Norman left in the mid sixties, Sam Shatavsky, who was the engineer responsible for tape head development, replaced him.
 Tape heads were discontinued about 1965.